andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I also set a username and password for the VM.
+I then set the Image and Size of the VM, and created a username and password.
 </p>
 <br />